-2.4 Licensee Operating Areas
+2.5 Licensee Operating Areas

-The current mountain pine beetle infestation is focusing all forest management planning and harvesting activities on pine-leading stands.
+As the mountain pine beetle infestation winds down and the spruce beetle infestation increases Canfor will continue to focus forest management planning and harvesting activities in dead, dying, and damaged stands.
 The mountain pine beetle epidemic has had an effect on the ecological, social and economic indicators developed for this SFM Plan.
 The focus on pine harvest has resulted in additional Non - Replaceable Forest Licences (NRFL) being awarded to other licensees.
 Volume from licences outside the District have been transferred into the District on a short-term basis to help salvage as much pine as possible.
 Appendix 4 provides a detailed list of the license volumes that could be harvested in the DFA and an assessment of the risk this might pose to the SFMP.